-The National Education Association of New Mexico has for 135 years sought to promote and advance the education profession, protect the rights and interests of our members, and secure an adequately funded and equitable public education system for all.
+Since 1885, the National Education Association of New Mexico works to promote and advance the education profession, protect the rights and interests of our members, and secure an adequately funded and equitable public education system for all.
 Throughout its long history, enacting legislation that reflects the needs and experiences of New Mexico's teachers (educators), students, and communities has been of the utmost importance in achieving these goals.

-In the context of the current crisis in childhood wellbeing, it is critical that the voice of educators be included in the decision-making and budget processes regarding children's education and care in public schools.
+It is critical that the voice of educators be included in the decision-making and budget processes regarding children's education and care in public schools.
 These decisions will determine health and safety in the workplace and shape the quality of education New Mexico's students can expect to receive for years to come.
 The COVID-19 crisis has underlined the stark inequity that continues to plague our public education system, while emphasizing the indispensable role schools and teachers play in our society.
 The pandemic has provided a unique opportunity to adopt innovative policies and recommit ourselves to public education.
 We ask that state lawmakers carefully consider the following Legislative Goals, which reflect the collective voice of thousands of educators across the state who are more invested in public education than ever before.